 Employment Opportunities & How to Apply

-Employment applications are accepted for open positions at The Healing Lodge.
-All applicants need to review our full Drug Free Workplace Policy above, and submit the Acknowledgement Form (the last page) with the application.
-Note that employment applications are only accepted for current openings.
-For information on current openings, contact HR at (509) 795-8324 or email at HR@healinglodge.org.
+Employment applications are accepted for current and future open positions at The Healing Lodge.
+All applicants need to review our full Drug Free Workplace Policy, and submit the online application below.
+If additional information is needed, please contact HR at HR@healinglodge.org.